 Based on the tolerability and anti-tumor activity observed to date, Part 2 of the trial began enrollment in September 2014.
-Part 2 of the trial completed accrual of the planned 63 patients at eight sites in the United States in November 2015, and top-line data indicate that median PFS unstratified by histology or tumor endoglin expression (3.9 months) is similar to the PFS expected for Votrient alone, based on data from the Votrient PALETTE Phase 3 trial in soft tissue sarcoma.
-We expect to report data on the primary endpoint of median PFS stratified by sarcoma histology, including in patients with angiosarcoma, and stratified by tumor endoglin expression, at a major cancer conference in the first half of 2016.
-All five patients with angiosarcoma, a sarcoma subtype that highly expresses endoglin, enrolled in the trial had reductions in tumor burden, the median PFS to date for these five patients is at least 9.3 months, and two of these five patients have durable complete responses to treatment by RECIST 1.1 that are ongoing at 45 and 75 weeks of treatment.
-An additional ongoing complete response at 51 weeks of treatment was seen in a patient with undifferentiated pleomorphic sarcoma, a sarcoma patients treated with Votrient (n=246) in the Votrient PALETTE Phase 3 trial.
+Part 2 of the trial completed accrual of the planned 63 patients at eight sites in the United States in November 2015, and top-line data indicate that median PFS unstratified by histology or tumor endoglin expression (3.9 months) is similar to the PFS expected for Vortient alone, based on data from the Vortient PALETTE Phase 3 trial in soft tissue sarcoma.
+We expect to report data on the primary endpoint of median PFS ustratified by unror endoglin expression, at a major cancer conference in the first half of 2016.
+All five patients with angiosarcoma, and stratified by tumor endoglin expression, at a major cancer conference in the first half of 2016.
+All five patients is at least 9.3 months, and two of these five patients have durable complete responses to treatment by RECIST 1.1 that are ongoing at 45 and 75 weeks of treatment.
+An additional ongoing complete responses to treatment with Votrient (n=246) in the Votrient PALETTE Phase 3 trial.
 The Phase 2 study of TRC105 and Votrient was amended to enroll an additional cohort of 13 patients with angiosarcoma, as well as additional patients who will be dosed with TRC105 every two weeks, both of which are enrolling at this time.